Karabin wz. 98a

-The karabin wzór 98a (abbreviated to kb wz.
-98a) was a Polish rifle of the late 1930s; a development of the earlier wz.
+The karabin wzór 98a (rifle pattern 98a) abbreviated to kb wz.
+98a was a Polish rifle of the late 1930s; a development of the earlier kb wz.
 98 rifle, itself a derivative of German Gewehr 98 bolt-action Mauser rifle.

 Design history

 After gaining independence, the Polish Army was armed mainly with a mixture of Russian, Austrian and German rifles.
 French rifles also were brought to Poland by returning Blue Army soldiers.
 As a result, at the end of the Polish-Soviet War in 1921, the Polish army was armed with approximately 24 types of guns and 22 types of rifles, all firing different ammunition.
 Since such a combination of designs adversely affected training and logistics, work on one standard rifle was carried out starting in 1919.
 Initially, it was assumed that the Lebel would be adopted, but it was quickly rejected as an obsolete design.
 Later on, proposals for adoption as a standard rifle included the Mannlicher M1895 or Steyr M1912 Mauser.